cvranjith/cvranjith.github.io/_posts/2020-11-18-hello-podman.md

 quote

-“Podman is also intended as a drop-in replacement for Oracle Container Runtime for Docker”
+> Podman is also intended as a drop-in replacement for Oracle Container Runtime for Docker”

 Below note of December 2020 update of Kubernetes caused me to raise an eyebrow over my morning coffee